JPro-one/JPro-Documentation/README.md

  visible          | false           | If true, an additional window, beside the browser window, hosts the original javafx-application.
 This is for debuggig, only.
-It impacts the performance negatively. port             | 8080            | The port to which the server should listen. openURLOnStartup | true            | Tells JPro, whether the Browser should be opened after calling `jproRun` openingPath      | "/test/default" | On `jproRun` the Browser is automatically opened.
+It impacts the performance negatively. port             | 8080            | The port to which the server should listen. openURLOnStartup | true            | Tells JPro, whether the Browser should be opened after calling `jproRun` openingPath      | "/"             | On `jproRun` the Browser is automatically opened.
 This variable defines the path of the opened URL. useFontConfig    | false           | Tells the Server, whether the library fontconfig should be used to resolve fonts.
 It's deactivated by default to make sure, the font is always the same. jproVersion      | The version of the jpro-gradle-plugin | The JPro-version to be used.
- JVMArgs          | [] | A list of arguments, which are used to run JPro.
+ JVMArgs          | [] | A list of arguments, which are used to run JPro. jproReleaseFiles | [:] | A map of paths and files, which should be added to the zip, generated by `jproRelease`

 #### A build.gradle example